 How Stress Influences Our Food Choices And Leads To Stress Eating

-Once that stressful situation or event passes, the SNS returns to its baseline and if the event hasn’t passed, the SNS will remain triggered and responding to that stress.
+Once that stressful situation or event passes, the SNS returns to its baseline and if the event hasn’t passed, the SNS will remain triggered and respond to that stress.

 When this happens, your body releases cortisol, which is why it’s often referred to as the stress hormone.
 Unlike adrenaline which can put a pause on your hunger, cortisol can increase your appetite (2).
 If your stress response continues to remain “on,” your cortisol levels may remain elevated.cravings for carbohydrates or sugary foods.